-The Library's main collections include over 130,000 print volumes and subscriptions to approximately 300 periodicals, as well as access to over 130,000 e-books.
+The Library's main collections include over 145,000 print volumes and subscriptions to approximately 300 periodicals, as well as access to over 130,000 e-books.
+The Library provides web-based access to quality electronic resources including online journals, ebooks, and a diverse selection of bibliographic databases (including ATLAS PLUS).
 The Library's resources are ecumenical in scope and demonstrate a commitment to the breadth and depth of theological scholarship.
 Library holdings are particularly strong in practical theological disciplines, Biblical studies, Wesleyan theology, and Methodist history.

-The Library's collections are supplemented by millions of resources available through the Bender Library at neighboring American University, the libraries of the Washington Theological Consortium, and local institutions that provide cooperative borrowing privileges for Wesley students, staff, and faculty.
-The Library also participates in an active national interlibrary loan network allowing students and faculty to borrow materials from libraries all over the country.
+In addition to the main holdings, the Library's Special Collections include the faculty research collection which highlights works by current and former Wesley faculty members; a Rare Book Room with rare bibles, hymnals, and publications of certain historical figures such as John Wesley; and Methodist history materials such as journals, conference proceedings, and other Methodist historical records.
+The Library's collections are supplemented by millions of resources available through the Bender Library at American University, and the libraries of the Washington Theological Consortium, institutions which provide cooperative borrowing privileges for Wesley students, staff, and faculty.
+The Library also participates in an active interlibrary loan and document delivery service, providing access to materials from libraries all over the country.